Articunatu/Panda-Bank/README.md

 # Panda-Bank

 The Panda-Bank is a school project.
 The program is coded in C# in .NET.
-It´s a program that are suppose to be like a bankingsystem.
+It´s a program that are suppose to be like a bank system.

 There are seven different classes, including the Main program class and two partial classes.
 ## Classes